infracost/docs/docs/guides/source_control_benefits.md

 ### 1. Required CLI version

 Currently, version 0.10.26+ of the Infracost CLI is needed for the Infracost Cloud features to work correctly.

-### 2. Guardrails

-To make the [Guardrails](/docs/infracost_cloud/guardrails/) blocking/unblocking pull requests feature work:
-  - In your CI/CD integration, you should check the exit code of the `infracost comment` command (or `infracost upload`), and fail the build if it returns an exit code of `1`.
-That indicates that Guardrails failed.
-  - When a pull request is reviewed and unblocked in Infracost Cloud, the engineer needs to re-run the Infracost CLI (or pipeline).
-This is so it can pick up the unblocked status from Infracost Cloud and return an exit code of `0` (meaning success).

-### 3. Tagging policies
-To make the [Tagging policies](/docs/infracost_cloud/tagging_policies/) blocking/unblocking pull requests feature work:
-  - In your CI/CD integration, you should check the exit code of the `infracost comment` command (or `infracost upload`), and fail the build if it returns an exit code of `1`.
-That indicates that tagging policies failed.
-Once the engineer fixes the issue, the CLI returns exit code `0` (meaning success).
+We recommend you upgrade the CLI every one to two months to pickup latest features and bug fixes.

-### 4. Branch details
+### 2. Branch costs and tagging policy failures

-To show costs and tagging policy failures on default or base branches (e.g. master or main):
+To show costs and tagging policy failures on default (e.g. master or main) or other base branches:
   - In your CI/CD integration, on each default or base branch push, you should run these steps to run Infracost breakdown and upload the results.
 If you do not need a [config file](/docs/features/config_file/), you can use `infracost breakdown --path=.` and point it to your repo root or Terraform directory.
   ```sh
   infracost breakdown --config-file=infracost.yaml \